sitetent/tentcss/README.md

 Read more about installation on the [documentation](https://css.sitetent.com/#start-install).

-## How To use
+## How to Use

-Documentation for Tent CSS is updated on the offficial website.
+Documentation for Tent CSS is updated on the official website:

 [Tent CSS Documentation](https://css.sitetent.com/docs.html)